MiloslavStekrt/template/README.md

-School Managment System with fee and marks.
+#This is project about construct School Menagment System

-Design PHP, Bootstrap.
+including classes controller, students controller, teacher controller